It’s crazy but it has been 3 months since we moved into our new build, a Story Homes Warwick property in the North West of England.

 I do need to find time to fix all the “nail pops” and cracks that are popping up.
 I know they’re normal as a new build property dries out.
 I just need to stock up on sealant and paint, and get started!

 I thought today I’d share a little mini house tour of our Story Homes Warwick property.
 In some rooms, I’m sorely in need of inspiration and recommendations!
+I love the French interior style that Rachel shares, but it’s hard to pull together all at once!

 If you’re thinking of buying a new property with Story Homes, or considering whether to buy a “Warwick” property, I hope this post will also be helpful.